Mirko117/bank/README.md

 3. Set up the database

 - Ensure PostgreSQL is installed and running on your machine
-- Create a database for the project using the following command:
+- Create a database for the project using the following command (if you plan to tun on sqlite3 you should skip this step):

     ```
     createdb web_bank_db